 i have heard singapore described as sterile and futuristic, yet the island i have come to know is anything but. at the height of monsoon season, everything touches and threatens to spill. the city is clouded by a permanent grey, and a sheen of humidity clings to every surface, bringing sky to street in claustrophobic union. unlike japan, whose chilly roads sparkle in the absence of both trash and can, singapore’s muggy breath leaves a residue on everything it rolls over. when the bus passes me by, i am unable to tell when the hot breath of exhaust begins and ends.

-futuristic is a funny descriptor, its pointed signification as smooth and inscrutable as the word itself. to the untrained (née western) eye, the “futuristic” singapore of dubious allure is a megacity hewn by the quadrangles of careful urbanization and sleek skyscrapers. to the untrained eye, asia is a jungle, of concrete and napalm, as crowded as it is massive. the question of futurism in such an unmapped place is a cartographic one: the city’s principles of organization as an allegory for competence and “development,” that favored euphemism of pale-skinned vacationers. the singapore so easily inaugurated into their imagination of the future is one whose chalky public flats hide seamlessly behind curvaceous monsters with eyes of glassy, rooftop-gardens.
+futuristic is a funny descriptor, its pointed signification as smooth and inscrutable as the word itself. to the untrained (née western) eye, the “futuristic” singapore of dubious allure is a megacity hewn by the quadrangles of careful urbanization and sleek skyscrapers. to the untrained eye, asia is a jungle, of concrete and napalm, as crowded as it is massive. the question of futurism in such an unmapped place is a cartographic one: the city’s principles of organization as an allegory for competence and “development,” that favored euphemism of pale-skinned vacationers. the singapore so easily inaugurated into their imagination of the future is one whose chalky public flats hide seamlessly behind curvaceous monsters with glassy eyes, capped by rooftop-gardens.

 but this is at best an assuming gaze, read as if from the laminated pages of a coffee-table souvenir book. from the street, the reflective surfaces of the leaning towers take on a surreal quality. it seems impossible that anything can retain such clarity in the sticky fog of exhaust. look down, and imperfections reveal themselves as potholes and open drains. overfilled garbage basins and the heavy musk of rain wafts from verdant patches of drooping trees. things photograph well, but up close, their three-dimensionality threatens to overwhelm.